jarun/nnn/README.md

 `nnn` can invoke plugins in the current directory (`$PWD` for the plugin) with the currently selected file name as the argument.

-Copy the plugins of your interest from the [plugins](https://github.com/jarun/nnn/tree/master/plugins) directory and let `nnn` know the location:
+Copy the [plugins](https://github.com/jarun/nnn/tree/master/plugins) of your interest to `~/.config/nnn/plugins`.

-    export NNN_PLUGIN_DIR=/absolute/path/to/plugins_dir

-Use the pick plugin shortcut to visit the plugin directory and pick a plugin.
+Use the pick plugin shortcut to visit the plugin directory and execute a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

 If you have an interesting plugin feel free to raise a PR.